dotnet/orleans-docs/src/docs/grains/observers.md

 ```

-Now our server has a method to send messages to observer clients, two methods for subscribing/unsubscribing and the client implemented a class to be able to observe the grain messages.
-The last step is to create an observer reference on the client using our previously implemented `Chat` class and let it receive the messages after subscribing it.
+Now our server has a method to send messages to observer clients, two methods for subscribing/unsubscribing, and the client has implemented a class able to observe the grain messages.
+The last step is to create an observer reference on the client using our previously implemented `Chat` class, and let it receive the messages after subscribing to it.

 The code would look like this: